-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Phoenix Club, 812 Race Street, Cincinnati, Ohio, on Monday, May 17, 1999, at 2 p.m. for the following purposes:
+The Annual Meeting of Stockholders of Chemed Corporation will be held at The Phoenix Club, 812 Race Street, Cincinnati, Ohio, on Monday, May 20, 2002, at 2 p.m. for the following purposes:

-- (1) To elect directors; - (2) To approve and adopt the 1999 Stock Incentive Plan; - (3) To ratify the selection by the Board of Directors of independent accountants; - (4) To vote on a stockholder proposal that the Board of Directors have a majority of outside members; and - (5) To transact such other business as may properly be brought before the meeting.
+- To elect directors; - (2) To ratify the selection by the Board of Directors of independent accountants; - (3) To vote on the Company's 2002 Long-Term Incentive Plan; - (4) To vote on the Company's 2002 Stock Incentive Plan; and - (5) To transact such other business as may properly be brought before the meeting.

-Stockholders of record at the close of business on March 18, 1999 are entitled to notice of, and to vote at, the meeting.
+Stockholders of record at the close of business on March 22, 2002, are entitled to notice of, and to vote at, the meeting.

-IF YOU DO NOT PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, DATE AND SIGN THE ENCLOSED PROXY AND RETURN IT IN THE ENVELOPE PROVIDED AT YOUR EARLIEST CONVENIENCE.
+IF YOU DO NOT PLAN TO ATTEND THE MEETING, PLEASE COMPLETE, DATE AND SIGN THE ENCLOSED PROXY AND RETURN IT IN THE ENVELOPE PROVIDED AT YOUR EARLIEST CONVENIENCE, OR VOTE BY TELEPHONE AS INSTRUCTED ON THE PROXY CARD.
 NO POSTAGE IS REQUIRED IF IT IS MAILED IN THE UNITED STATES.